segmentstream-com/segmentstream-com.github.io/_docs/datastreams/index.md

 ## What is Data Streams

 A Data Stream — is a universal way to collect **any real-time data** directly into your Google BigQuery data warehouse.
-This includes both client-side or server-side event data.
+This includes both client-side and server-side event data.

 **A few sample usages:**